antongolubev12/emergingTech/README.md

 2. Quantum computing

 Each of these topics is discussed in its own Jupyter notebook.
 The making of this project allowed
-me to flesh out my research and independant learning skills and the experience of making it will aid me
+me to flesh out my research and independent learning skills and the experience of making it will aid me
-in the future should I ever need to learn about an unfamiliar topic or skill in the future be it for my own personal projects or
+should I ever need to learn about an unfamiliar topic or skill in the future be it for my own personal projects or
 in industry.

 This project made me realise that even if a topic seems very daunting or difficult, if you take it one step at a time and